QuantDinger QuantDinger Docs

 Mobile H5 shows 404 on /login after OAuth

 The Nginx config is missing the SPA fallback.
-Add try_files $uri $uri/ /index.html; inside location /.
+Add try_files $uri $uri/ /index.html; inside location / (mobile H5 is still served from host static files — unlike the GHCR desktop frontend).

 Turnstile widget fails to load (code 600010)